academe/laravel-google-api-auth/README.md

 * Think of a way to handle race conditions on access token renewals.
 It probably won't be a problem, as the renewal token can be reused, so an old access token will always be caught by exception and renewed.
-* The 'offline' and 'force' parameters foce a new reneal token to be generated on every authorisartion.
+* The 'offline' and 'force' parameters force a new renewal token to be generated on every authorisartion.
 There may be times when the authorisation is not needed for offlne purposes.
 There may also be times when a "force" is not needed, and the current refresh token can continue to be used.
 If the scope changes, e.g. is added to, then a force is needed.
 Look into this.
 * A hook into the client creation (a factory?) will allow a client to be customised on creation.
-* The GET routes to authorise and revoke are probably not the best idea without a CSRF token of some sort, otherwise people could provide links that mess with your authorisations.